 Hilary Bricken is a partner at Harris Bricken in its Los Angeles office.
 Licensed in California, Washington, and Florida, she is one of the premier cannabis business and regulatory attorneys in the United States.
 As chair of Harris Bricken’s Regulated Substances practice group, Hilary helps cannabis companies of all sizes with their legal issues.

 Every year since 2014, Hilary has been named a “Rising Star” by Super Lawyers Magazine, and in 2022 Hilary was named as a Top 50 Up and Coming Woman Rising Star for Southern California.
 In 2015, the Puget Sound Business Journal selected Hilary for its Top 40 Under 40 list for business and leadership, and in 2017 the American Bar Association named her a Top 40 Under 40 “On the Rise” attorney in the United States.
 In 2018, Hilary was honored by National Law Journal as a “Cannabis Law Trailblazer.”
+In 2022, Hilary was named by Chambers as a Band 1 cannabis business attorney in California.
 In addition, Hilary was a columnist for Above the Law from 2015 until 2019 where she featured content on cannabis policy and regulation.
 Hilary is a regular contributor to and editor of her firm’s Canna Law Blog.